The Parts of a Book and the Elements of Content

 - Foreword: The forward is what is referred to as the “set up” for the book—typically written by someone other than the author.

 - Preface or Introduction: The introduction is another “set up,” but it's generally written by the author.

 Body matter is the core contents of the book—or what is called the “story.”
 The core content is most often divided into discrete segments, most commonly chapters.
 Chapters may be part of larger divided chunks, called parts or sections.
 The body matter is numbered with Arabic numerals beginning with the number “1” on the first page of the first chapter.

 End matter is the material at the back of the book, generally optional.

-- Glossary: The glossary is a list of definitions of terms that might be unfamiliar to the reader.
+- Glossary: The glossary is a list of term definitions used throughout the book that might be unfamiliar to the reader.

-- Bibliography: Most often seen in non-fiction like a biography or an academic book, a bibliography lists the reference sources used in researching the book.
+- Bibliography: Most often seen in non-fiction like a biography or an academic text, a bibliography lists the references and sources used in researching or reporting the book.

 - Index: An index is an optional but highly desirable element for non-fiction works.
 Placed at the very end of the book, it acts as a map to the mentions of and references to major topics and people throughout the work, indicating the specific page numbers on which they appear.
 A long index entry often breaks down with terse descriptions the mentions: It might list an individual's name, then indicate "birth of," "education of," "marriage of," followed by the corresponding pages.
 An index is arranged in alphabetical order.